Centre for the Study of Global Nationalisms (CSGN)

 Nationalism is back – or never has been gone – and nowadays often takes new unexpected forms which we should take seriously and examine carefully.
-We are familiar with this phenomenon, which is evident in Europe and the United States as the regions more in our focus, but they also exist as powerful forces with original ideologies in the so-called non-Western World.
+We focus on the phenomenon in Europe and the United States, but are aware that nationalisms also exist as a powerful force with original ideologies in the so-called non-Western World.

-To understand better these new global nationalisms and their roots in the past, across languages and regions, is an urgent task to which this Center is committed to contribute through research and outreach.
-Hosted by the Department of English, Germanic and Romance Studies, the Center is designed as an interdisciplinary hub for scholars working on nationalisms at the University of Copenhagen and other Danish universities and research institutions, together with partners in Sweden and Germany.
-New collaborations are under preparation with research institutions in Norway (Center for Research on Extremism - C-REX), Malaysia (National University) and Brazil (Observatory of the Extreme Right).
+CSGN's commitment is to contribute, through research and outreach, to a better understanding of global nationalisms and their roots in the past, across languages and regions.
+Hosted by the Department of English, Germanic and Romance Studies and advised by an international Steering Committee (see below), the Centre is designed as an interdisciplinary hub for scholars working on nationalisms at the University of Copenhagen and other Danish universities and research institutions, together with partners abroad.

 Coordinator: Georg Wink, Department of English, Germanic and Romance Languages